wwcodemanila/WWCodeManila-Python/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/WWCodeManila/Python)

+!> Go to our official [GitHub Page](https://wwcodemanila.github.io/WWCodeManila-Python/#/) if you are viewing from the source code repository.

 For beginners, we will learn the basic concepts of programming using Python.
 This can be your jump off towards web development, scripting, data processing and more!